xunuoi/node-bigpipe/README.md

 ### Introduction
 - Bigpie module for nodejs, web frameworks like Express, Sails, ThinkJS
 - ONLY 3 Simple API: `start`, `pipe`, `end`
-- Based on `Promise`, easy to use
+- Based on `Promise`, easy to use and control

 ### Install
-- [npm: `npm install node-bigpipe --save-dev`] or [Copy Files into your project directly]
+- Backend side: [npm: `npm install node-bigpipe --save-dev`].
+Or [Copy Files into your project directly]
-- Front-End: use the `jQuery` and `mo.bigpipe.es5.js` files in your html
+- Frontend side: use the `jQuery` and `bro.bigpipe.js` files in your html.
+Or 'require('node-bigpipe/static/bro.bigpipe')' by `webpack` or `browserify`.
-- \*Also you can wrap the Front-End js by yourself, make sure to match the `Bigpipe` API of Backend.
+- \*Also you can wrap the Frontend js code by yourself, make sure to match the `Bigpipe` API of Backend.

 ### Usage

 In Backend, you should create a pipe block and return a promise.
-In Frontend, you can use `mo.bigpipe.js` or use your own js to call the `bigpipe` from Backend.
+In Frontend, you can use `bro.bigpipe.js` or use your own js code to call the `bigpipe` from Backend.

 * require the `node-bigpipe` module by `var Bigpipe = require('node-bigpipe').Bigpipe`
 * Create an Bigpipe by `var bigpipe = new Bigpipe('pipeName', req, res)`